softworkz/emby-wiki/Authentication.md

 **IMPORTANT** - The Emby login API is in a state of transition, and this is why three different forms of the password are required.
 Beginning April 1, 2018, only the "pw" param will be required.
 Until then, all three are needed in order to support both newer and older servers.

 * The return result object will have an AccessToken property.
-This should be included in all subsequent Http requests using the header "X-MediaBrowser-Token"
+This should be included in all subsequent Http requests using the header "X-Emby-Token"

 * If the user explicitly logs out, send a POST to /Sessions/Logout.
 This will revoke your access token.
 If the user closes the app without logging out, you can skip this and save the token for future use.